Ozarks Technical Community College

 Before enrolling, compare programs based on:

 Dental assisting is a solid choice if you enjoy working on a team, have good hand-eye coordination, and communicate well with patients.
-The U.S. Bureau of Labor Statistics projects steady demand for dental assistants nationwide due to increased access to dental care and advances in dental treatment1.
+The U.S. Bureau of Labor Statistics projects ongoing hiring needs for dental assistants nationwide due to increased access to dental care and advances in dental treatment1.

 While not all Missouri dental assistant jobs require certification, completing a recognized program can improve your hiring chances and open more opportunities.